Arun-Palaniappan-036/PCB-Design-Session/quiz ideas/session-1-quiz.md

 ![image](https://www.pcbcart.com/Uploads/Editor/2017-11-13/5a09296db92ef.jpg)

-### 7) Which of the following is not an advantage of having a multilayered PCB ? -ARUN
+### 7) What is the role of Via in PCB layout designing?

-   ANS_7: options are- Smaller size, Lighter weight, Increased durability, Lower production time

-          correct answer- Lower Production time
+   ANS_7: Via is used to connect the different layers in PCB routing